patrickeala/lanenet-postprocess/README.md

 ## Postprocessing Steps

 1. **Loading Binary and Instance Outputs:** Load the binary and instance outputs obtained from the LaneNet model.
 The binary output represents pixel-wise lane presence, while the instance output contains pixel embedding features.
+They are found in /100_test/model_output/.

 2. **Gather Pixel Embedding Features:** Extract pixel embedding features from the instance output for pixels corresponding to detected lanes.
 Collect the embedding vectors associated with pixels labeled as lanes.